skip to main content

 • Recidivism outcomes other than incarceration for those individuals who participated in postsecondary education while incarcerated.

-A preliminary report is due to the Legislature on October 1, 2024, and a final report is due October 1, 2027.
+The preliminary report can be found here.
+A final report is due October 1, 2027.

 Julia Cramer, (360) 664-9073 View Legislation